Chiral Homology of elliptic curves and the Zhu algebra: Chiral Algebras

 Since it involves the composition of a right exact functor with a left exact one, the functor $f_*$ is neither right nor left exact in general and the definition of its derived functors in general requires derived categories.

-The pushforward along the closed embedding of a smooth subvariety (which is the only image functor we require in fact) has the following local description.
+The pushforward along the closed embedding of a smooth subvariety has the following local description.
 Let $i : X \rightarrow Y$ be a closed embedding whose image is defined locally by the equations $y_i = 0$ for $i=k+1,\ldots,\dim(Y)$ and let $M$ be a right $\CD_X$-module.
 Then